 To be completely honest it feels a bit weird to be writing this post right after coming back to London from a brief holiday in Bologna.
 I’ve been increasingly missing Italy and the sense of familiarity of being at home, but it doesn’t mean I can forget why I left.
 So here is a list of 5 things I don’t miss about Italy, some lighthearted and some very serious, and just a small part of what needs improvement.

-As a principle I don’t watch dubbed movies.
+As a principle, I don’t watch dubbed movies.
 I don’t like the silly way in which lips movements and sounds don’t match and I find it weird to see Ryan Gosling speak in Italian.
 When watching a dubbed movie you miss much of the acting, because a big part of it lies in the voice and the way it’s used.
-Finally, you miss the chance to listen to a different language, practice your skills or just enjoy the sound of it.
+Finally, you miss the chance to practice a foreign language in a creative way.

 Italians love their football.
 Rivalries between two teams from the same city are like family feuds and if someone’s team gets smashed in the derby they might cry.
 If an Italian asks you what is your favourite team, beware: your answer will shape the idea they have of you forever.

 While it’s good to have a passion it’s not so good to be a maniac, even more so if that applies to the whole country.
 Maybe I’m biased, but I’m going to tell you about an episode that left me puzzled to try and show you what I’m talking about.

 Last year I went to a wedding during the European Cup.
 Lovely restaurant on the hills just outside Bologna, delicious food, joyful atmosphere and all.
 However, that night Italy was playing against Germany to qualify for semifinals (spoiler: we lost).
 Turns out for most guests it was inconceivable to miss the match.
 They expressed their concern to the newly-weds and the party stopped for 2 hours while the game was displayed on a big screen in the middle of the hall.